marvinneugebauer/Deep-Learning-Projects/README.md

 - **Project: Autoencoder on occcluded Gaussians**
   +  In this project, we build an CNN based autoencoder capable of removing occlusions on Gaussians.
 To achieve our goal, we create two datasets consisting of images of a two-dimensional Gaussian distribution.
 The images in both datasets are almost the same but differ in one single aspect.
 In one dataset, we artificially introduce occlusions consisting of random bars, whereas in the other dataset, the images remain in their original state without introducing occlusions.
 Next, we construct a CNN autoencoder with an architecture designed to remove occlusions on Gaussians.
 Finally, we evaluate and visualize the results obtained from our model.
 The file that contains the code is ``AEs_on_occluded_Gaussians.ipynb``.
 - **Project: CIFAR-autoencoder**
   + In this project, we construct a Convolutional Neural Network (CNN)-based autoencoder to encode images from the CIFAR-10 dataset.
-The name of the code file is .
+The name of the code file is `CIFAR_Autoencoder.ipynb`.